 Here is the system we have developed, broken down by workout type:

-3) Muscular endurance (ME): A hard muscular workout, such as an uphill ME workout, typically has a very high local muscular endurance factor at a (disappointingly) low heart rate.
+A hard muscular workout, such as an uphill ME workout, typically has a very high local muscular endurance factor at a (disappointingly) low heart rate.
 To determine TSS, pick a number that reflects the recovery time before you feel ready for another such workout.
-For slow-twitch muscle fiber dominant athletes, these ME workouts take a big toll and require 72 hours of recovery, during which time only easy aerobic work is done.
+For slow twitch muscle fiber–dominant athletes, these ME workouts take a big toll and require 72 hours of recovery, during which time only easy aerobic work is done.
 If that is you, score your ME workouts at 150–200 TSS.
-Fast-twitch dominant athletes, those with a lot of strength training or sprinting in their backgrounds, are able to handle these ME workouts more easily and can bounce back in 48 hours.
+Fast twitch–dominant athletes, those with a lot of strength training or sprinting in their backgrounds, are able to handle these ME workouts more easily and can bounce back in 48 hours.
 If you fall into this camp, give your ME workouts 100 TSS.

-6) Climbing workouts: At Uphill Athlete, we consider climbing sessions to be “strength” training.
+At Uphill Athlete, we consider climbing sessions to be strength training.
 As mentioned above, the TrainingPeaks metrics do not accurately reflect strength training sessions, especially when using hrTSS, because heart rate is a poor proxy for effort.

 Perhaps these fudge factors seem arbitrary and too formulaic to apply across broad swaths of athletes, but they reflect actual workload and recovery times pretty well.
 While it takes a lot of time for us to fudge the numbers daily for all of the athletes we coach, we feel it is worth it, especially when it comes to assessing a client’s fitness and preparedness for a given undertaking.
 Fudge factors aside, the TrainingPeaks metrics represent the best fitness and recovery monitoring tool I have come across in 30-some years of coaching.
 Although I was highly skeptical of the program when I first started using it, I am now convinced that with suitable modification it works quite well.

-Here at UA we have hundreds if not thousands of TSS data points.
-While trends are visible, the accuracy of our predictive model—predicting fitness levels for objectives—is probably below 75%.
+Here at Uphill Athlete we have hundreds if not thousands of TSS data points.
+While trends are visible, the accuracy of our predictive model—predicting fitness levels for objectives—is probably below 75 percent.
 Having coached many dozens of athletes over many years, I am able to say that 100 is pretty much the price of admission for an O2-assisted ascent of an 8,000-meter peak.
 And those with a CTL of 40–50 are not ready for big mountain adventures.
 But whether you need 120 or 130 for success on Everest, I can’t say with much certainty.

 As we accumulate more data and experience, we hope to improve our predictive model.
 However, there are some big hurdles we may never overcome in terms of developing a more accurate predictive tool, namely our reliance on hrTSS, the least accurate way of calculating the overall stress of training.
 When you layer on the fudge factors, our TSS numbers need to be taken with a big grain of salt.
 They are rough estimates and only work when comparing apples to apples.
 They are an imperfect solution—and also the best possible one.